 “The most serious problem here is that this form of spontaneity is indistinguishable from a chance event.
 We need only ask ‘what causes the will to choose one way rather than the other?’
 If it is not caused, it is purely random, if it is caused to act then it is not free from causation.”

 Wright continues pointing out that if the will is not caused, then its unpredictable and random.
 And if it is random, it is not something that we can hold man accountable.
 Random chance events do not have a responsible party.

 The reformed position is not that man does not have a will and does not make choices.
 Man clearly has a will.
 However, a man’s will is dependent upon his character and nature.
 Man does what man wants.
 The will is influenced by who the man is.
 A sinner will always freely choose sin.
 Therefore the will is in boundage, it is not free.

 In my opinion, the strongest analogy ever used to describe this originated from D.A.
 Carson.
 He described how a hungry lion, when given the choice between a plate of raw meat and a plate of cooked broccoli, will always choose the meat.
 This is not because he was “puppeteered” or compelled.
 He still made a choice.
 However, he is a lion.
 Lions eat meat; therefore, his will was not influenced by an external force, but by his very own nature.

 In the same way, humans willfully choose according to their nature.
 Romans 8:6-8 makes this clear.

 For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
 For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 Those who are in the flesh cannot please God.

-This speaks of an inability.
-The will is not free to please God.
-It is UNABLE to do that.
-And that is because it is enslaved to the state of being a natural man.
+This text speaks of an inability.
+The will is not free to please God; it is unable to do that.
+The will of man is enslaved to the state of being of natural man.